BluebirdPS: A Twitter Automation Client for PowerShell 7

 Next, the command adds the response data to the module's session history table and writes the same data to the Information Stream.

-If there were errors returned, they are parsed and specific exceptions are thrown.
+If errors are returned and the OutputType is 'CustomClasses', they are parsed and specific exceptions are thrown.
+Otherwise, the errors are included in the output.

 Rich Objects, C# Classes